buidler-labs/hashgraph-venin-js/lib.docs/markdown/quick-start.md

 will suffice.

 ## Hello Strato
 As we've seen in our introductory page, firing up your first Strato smart-contract example should be straight forward but let's kick it up a notch to make things a little more interesting.
-Suppose you have a trimmed down version (comments & no `dec` method stripped) of [the following contract](https://solidity-by-example.org/first-app/):
+Suppose you have a trimmed down version (comments & `dec` method stripped) of [the following contract](https://solidity-by-example.org/first-app/):

 ```sol title="./increment.sol"
 // SPDX-License-Identifier: MIT